 - Dealing with ‘goalpost shifters’ – Understanding how to respond when a client asks for extended terms of trade, reshaping an already agreed-upon arrangement.

-For both of these issues – and many more – we'll be taking an in-depth look at why the problems are serious challenges, and how Australian exporters can get around them to minimise risk.
+The webinar takes an in-depth look at why these problems – and many more – are such serious challenges, and how Australian exporters can get around them to minimise risk.

 - Chris Little, Commercial Director Coface: Chris has over a decade of experience in the industry, and specialises in identifying growth opportunities and strategies for Australian businesses by matching an appropriate level of risk exposure to an organisation’s specific needs.

 - Murray Lawson, Managing Director FTI Consulting: Murray’s speciality is cross-border fraud, corruption and business intelligence It’s a skill set that has seen him work with a raft of major clients on everything from managing reputation risk to human rights and shareholder activism.